 This South African Auditing Practice Statement (SAAPS) is aimed at providing practical guidance to registered auditors who report on financial statements, both for compliance with the International Standards on Auditing (ISAs) or the International Standards on Review Engagements (ISREs), as applicable, as well as the legal and regulatory requirements applicable to auditors and auditor reporting in South Africa, as related to the content and format of the auditor's report.
-For the purposes of this SAAPS 3 (Revised March 2024), the main legal and regulatory requirements addressed are the Auditing Profession Act No. 26 of 2005, as amended (APA); the IRBA Rule: Disclosure of Audit Tenure, published in Government Gazette No. 39475 of 4 December 2015, and the IRBA Rule: Enhanced Auditor Reporting Requirements, published in Government Gazette No. 49309 of 15 September 2023 (pursuant to Sections 9 and 10, read with Sections 1, 2 and 3 of the APA (collectively the IRBA Rules); the Companies Act No. 71 of 2008, as amended (Companies Act of South Africa); and the Public Audit Act No. 25 of 2004 (PAA).
-Reading this SAAPS 3 (Revised March 2024) is not a substitute for reading and applying the ISAs, the ISREs, the APA, the IRBA Rules, the Companies Act of South Africa and the PAA.
+For the purposes of this SAAPS 3 (Revised XX 2025), the main legal and regulatory requirements addressed are the Auditing Profession Act No. 26 of 2005, as amended (APA); the IRBA Rule: Disclosure of Audit Tenure, published in Government Gazette No. 39475 of 4 December 2015, and the IRBA Rule on Enhanced Auditor Reporting for the Audit of Financial Statements of Public Interest Entities (EAR Rule), published in Government Gazette No. 49309 of 15 September 2023 (pursuant to Sections 9 and 10, read with Sections 1, 2 and 3 of the APA (collectively the IRBA Rules); the Companies Act No. 71 of 2008, as amended (Companies Act of South Africa); and the Public Audit Act No. 25 of 2004 (PAA).
+Reading this SAAPS 3 (Revised XX 2025) is not a substitute for reading and applying the ISAs, the ISREs, the APA, the IRBA Rules, the Companies Act of South Africa and the PAA.